-1. You Must Be National of A Treaty Country
+1. You Must Be a National of a Treaty Country

-The E-2 Investor Trader Visa is only available to people from the countries that the U.S. has a Treaty with.
-Many Western countries are on the list but there are also countries from Africa, Asia and the Middle East on the list.
+The E-2 Investor Visa is only available to people from the countries that the U.S. has a Treaty with.
+Many Western countries are on the list but there are also countries from Africa, Asia, and the Middle East on the list.
 A complete list of the countries on the list can be found by clicking here.
-Also find more information on E-2 countries by clicking here.
+More information on E-2 countries can be found here.

 In order to satisfy this part of the test, you must fulfill three requirements.

-You must invest funds that you have obtained from a lawful means.
-While dollar for dollar accounting is not required, you must prove to the Government that you either saved the money, were given the money as a gift or legitimately earned the money.
-There are various forms of proof that will satisfy this requirement including tax returns, bank statements, investment accounts & more.
+You must invest funds that you have obtained by lawful means.
+While dollar-for-dollar accounting is not required, you must prove to the government that you either saved the money, were given the money as a gift, or legitimately earned the money.
+There are various forms of proof that will satisfy this requirement including tax returns, bank statements, investment accounts, and more.
 For some countries, this can be problematic if records are not readily available or the country is subject to a high degree of corruption.
-When I applied, I showed the government 10 years worth of tax returns, my current W-2, my 401K investment statements and my bank statements.
-Find our more information on E-2 source of funds by clicking here.
+Learn more about E-2 source of funds by clicking here.

-See an article that discusses the question of loans and gifts here: Can the E-2 investment be made from a loan or gift? by clicking here.
+See an article that discusses the question of loans and gifts here: Can the E-2 investment be made from a loan or gift?

-All of the assets invested must be personal assets subject to risk of loss and this really means that you actually have something to lose or that the funds have been spent.
+All of the assets invested must be personal assets subject to risk of loss.
+This really means that you actually have something to lose or that the funds have been spent.
 Loans are fine but you must be on the hook if there is a loss and this requirement forces you to sign contracts and/or spend money prior to the approval of the Visa.
-When I applied, I signed a one-year office space lease that required him to pay approximately $24,000 even if the Visa was approved — this is an example of funds being “at-risk.”
+When our founder applied, he signed a one-year office space lease that required him to pay approximately $24,000 regardless of whether the Visa was approved — this is an example of funds being “at-risk.”
 At-risk money does include credit card debt or other loans as long as those debts are not secured by business assets or in the name of a limited liability business.
 This provision is one of the “scarier” provisions related to an E-2 Visa since it does involve risk.

-iii) You Must Be Close to The Start of Business
+iii) You Must Be Close to Starting the Business

-While you cannot accept money from clients or “do business” until the Visa is approved, you must be close to starting your business.
+While you cannot work in the U.S. until the Visa is approved, you must be close to starting your business..
 The idea here is that the U.S. government does not want to approve Visas for people who “may” set up a business in the U.S. or who have a “desire” to start a business.
 As such, your business must be at the start up ready phase.
-This means you should have a signed lease, your business bank account should be set up, you should have a website, and you should have purchased what ever you need to get the business up and running.
+This means you should have a signed lease, your business bank account should be set up, you should have a website, and you should have purchased whatever you need to get the business up and running.

 3. You Must Be in a Position to “Develop & Direct” the Business With Skills

 You cannot get the E-2 Visa unless you are the one that is going to direct and run the business.
-Also, you must have the appropriate skill set such that the Government has faith that the business will be viable.
-For example, you would likely not have much success getting and E-2 Visa if you wanted to open a restaurant if the only experience you had was eating in a restaurant.
+Also, you must have the appropriate skill set such that the government has faith that the business will be viable.
 Normally, your educational background and experience should suggest that you will be in a position to make the business a success.

 4. Your Investment Must Be Substantial

-The U.S. Government does not have a predetermined amount that they consider substantial.
-As such, your investment could be as low as $15,000 or as high as millions.
-I invested around $50,000 but only spent $13,000 for equipment, furniture and other items.
+The U.S. government does not have a predetermined amount that they consider substantial.
+As such, your investment could be as low as $40,000 or as high as millions.
+Our founder invested around $50,000 but only spent $15,000 for equipment, furniture and other items.
 (This is very rare and normally a higher investment amount is needed).
-He also deposited $35,000 in my business account as operating working capital.
-You should note that idle cash sitting in a business account is NOT considered an investment but the government will consider a reasonable amount of working capital as part of an investment.
-This small investment was sufficient because I was setting up a service oriented business which does not cost much to set up.
-If the business was say a car manufacturer, the required investment amount would have been substantially more.
-You should ensure that you keep records of all of your expenditures as the government will want to see them.
+He also deposited $35,000 in his business account as operating working capital.
+You should note that idle cash sitting in a business account is NOT considered an investment.
+The small investment our founder made was sufficient because he was setting up a service-oriented business, which does not cost much to set up.
+If the business were, say, a car manufacturer, the required investment amount would have been substantially more.
+You should make sure to keep records of all of your expenditures since the government will want to see them.
 Find out more about how much you must invest for an E-2 visa by clicking here.

 5. Your Investment & Business Cannot Be Marginal

-This means that the business cannot be set up so that it provides a means of living just for yourself and family.
-You can demonstrate a business is not marginal by putting together a business plan that shows growth over a 5-year period or by showing that you plan to hire employees in the future.
-Click here to read more about What does E-2 Visa Marginality mean?
+This means that the business cannot be set up so that it provides a means of living just for yourself and your family.
+You can demonstrate that a business is not marginal by putting together a business plan that shows growth over a 5-year period or by showing that you plan to hire employees in the future.
+Click here to read more about what E-2 Visa marginality means.
 Read more about developing an E-2 Visa business plan by clicking here.

-This is not a difficult test to meet and all you must do is sign a document that indicates you plan to return home once your visa expires.
-Unlike many other visas you do not have to show any ties to your home country like a home there.
+This is not a difficult test to meet, and all you must do is sign a document that indicates you plan to return home once your visa expires.
+Unlike many other visas, you do not have to show any ties to your home country (such as owning a home there).

-There are two ways you can apply for an E-2 visa and these are described below.
+There are two ways you can apply for an E-2 visa.
+These are described below.

-If you are in the U.S. on a visa (eg. H-1B or F-1), you can file a petition to change status to an E-2 Visa with the United States Citizen and Immigration Service (USCIS).
-The I-129 form you file is the same form that you file for many other non-immigrant visas (eg. H-1B) and you would also complete the E-2 visa supplement.
-This petition is a document intensive application and you must provide documentation to support all of the elements outlined in the E-2 visa requirements.
-If your petition is granted, it is best to think of yourself as “in E-2 Status” rather than having an E-2 “visa” as the change of status does NOT permit you to reenter the country the way an E-2 visa would.
+If you are in the U.S. on a visa (e.g. H-1B or F-1), you can file a petition to change status to an E-2 visa with the United States Citizen and Immigration Services (USCIS).
+The I-129 form you must file is the same form filed for many other non-immigrant visas (e.g. H-1B), and you would also complete the E-2 visa supplement.
+This petition is document-intensive, and you must provide documentation to support all of the elements outlined in the E-2 visa requirements.
+If your change-of-status petition is granted, it is best to think of yourself as being “in E-2 Status” rather than having an E-2 “visa,” since the change of status does NOT permit you to reenter the country the way an E-2 visa would.
 E-2 status is typically granted for a 2-year period.
-Finally, if you have dependents that are also in the U.S. that are dependents on your visa (eg. H-4) where you want to change their status, you must also file an I-539.
+Finally, if you have dependents on your visa that are also in the U.S. (e.g. H-4) and you want to change their status, you must also file a Form I-539.
 Click here to find out more about deciding whether to apply for an E-2 visa at a consulate or through a change of status.

-If you are outside of the U.S., you must file a DS-160 and this long application is completed online.
+If you are outside of the U.S., you must file a DS-160, a long application that is completed online.
 You must also complete a DS-156E supplement.
-The exact instructions of how you apply for the visa are usually outlined on the website of the relevant consulate and the documentation that you must provide is generally the same as the documentation you would provide if you were filing in the U.S..
-That being said, the consulate may impose some additional specific procedural requirements.
-The visas are typically granted from between 2 & 5 years and you are permitted to leave and enter the U.S. whenever you like.
+The exact instructions for how to apply for the visa are usually outlined on the website of the relevant consulate, and the documentation that you must provide is generally the same as the documentation required to file within the U.S. with USCIS.
+That being said, the consulate may impose some additional, specific procedural requirements.
+E-2 visas are typically granted for between 2 & 5 years, and you are permitted to leave and enter the U.S. whenever you like.
 If you have dependents, separate DS-160 applications must be completed for them.
 Click here to find out more about deciding whether to apply for an E-2 visa at a consulate or through a change of status.

 A Few Things To Consider When Deciding:

 If you have been granted a change of status and leave the U.S., you must qualify for an E-visa at a consulate before reentering.
-This does NOT mean that you simply show the consulate your I-797 approval notice like with most visas but rather you must reapply for the E-2 from scratch and submit all supporting documentation as if the application were to be a new one.
-If your application is approved, an E-2 Visa is added to your passport and you will be able to leave and reenter the U.S. at will.
+This does NOT mean that you simply show the consulate your I-797 approval notice (like with most visas).
+Instead, you must reapply for the E-2 from scratch and submit all supporting documentation as if the application were a new one.
+If your application is approved, an E-2 visa will be added to your passport and you will be able to leave and reenter the U.S. at will.

-If you are in E-2 status as a result of a change in status, it will not speed up adjudication or otherwise expedite your E-visa application at a consulate.
-In fact, many consulates believe that these adjudications should exclusively be done at consulates and as such completely discount any USCIS findings.
-There are cases where visas that were approved by USCIS were denied when the applicant applied or sought a renewal at a consulate.
+If you are in E-2 status as a result of a change in status, this fact will not speed up your consular adjudication or otherwise expedite your E-visa application at a consulate.
+In fact, many consulates believe that E-2 visa adjudications should exclusively be done at consulates and, as a result, completely discount any USCIS findings.
+There are cases where visas that were approved by USCIS were later denied when the applicant applied for or sought a renewal at a consulate.

-Consular E Visas can be issued for 5 years where USCIS will only issue E-2 status for 2 years.
+Consular E-visas can be issued for 5 years whereas USCIS will only issue E-2 status for 2 years.
 Note that this could be particularly relevant in light of the marginality requirement of the E-2 visa.
-For example, if a business is a start-up business and a change of status is issued for 2 years, the marginality requirement of an E-2 visa will primarily be assessed based on the business plan.
-Also, later if you changed status and leave the country, as outlined above you will have to apply for the visa at the consulate and in this situation the consulate will have 2 years worth of actual business data that could be used against you if your business has not taken off as fast as you thought it would.
-This problem could be avoided if a 5-year E-2 visa was issued as you may have more time to get the business up and running.
+For example, if a business is a start-up and a change of status is issued for 2 years, the marginality requirement of an E-2 visa will primarily be assessed based on the business plan.
+Also, if you later changed status and left the U.S., as outlined above you would still need to apply for the E-2 visa at the consulate — in this situation the consulate will have 2 years worth of actual business data that could be used against you if your business has not taken off as fast as you thought it would.
+This problem could be avoided if a 5-year E-2 visa was issued, since you may then have more time to get the business up and running.